fiftyfifty555/Portfolio_rebalancer/README.md

 # Portfolio_rebalancer
 A Python-based software prototype for stock portfolio rebalancing based on technical indicators, genetic algorithms, multi-objective optimization, backtesting, and risk-aware performance evaluation.

-A research software prototype for stock portfolio rebalancing based on technical indicators, genetic algorithms, multi-objective optimization, and backtesting.

 ## Description

 Portfolio_Rebalancer is a Python-based system for analyzing financial time series and building a dynamic stock portfolio rebalancing strategy.